Deutsche Bank co-CEO drawn into C02 tax evasion probe

 The judge in that case sentenced six men to jail.
 He stopped short of prosecuting Deutsche Bank staff but noted that the bank - through its conduct - had left the door open for tax evasion.

-A ring of traders was accused of participating in a conspiracy to evade around 300 million euros in value-added tax (VAT) on carbon permits between August 2009 and April 2010.
+A ring of traders was accused of participating in a conspiracy to evade around 300 million euros ($390 million) in value-added tax (VAT) on carbon permits between August 2009 and April 2010.

 Deutsche Bank on Wednesday said it was cooperating fully with the authorities and declined to comment on the arrests.